Your custom-fit frame bag starts with a photo.

 Image checklist:

-If you’ve followed steps 1, 2, and 3 correctly, the following should be true:
+If you’ve completed steps 1, 2, and 3 accurately, the following should apply:

 Examples: